MhmRdd/Il2Dump/README.md

 **All configuration files & folders will take effect immediately.**

 ## Creating `preset.prop`
-All offsets should be filled:
+All offsets should be filled, format:
 ```properties
 library=libil2cpp.so
 s_GlobalMetadata=ABCD0D0